LuaLink/docs/index.md

 icon: home
 order: 100
 ---
-!!!danger Important
-This documentation page is still a work in progress and may contain outdated information.
-!!!

 # LuaLink v2
 **LuaLink** is an experimental plugin that provides a basic Lua scripting runtime for **Paper-based** Minecraft servers.
 It is designed for small and simple tasks and serves as a much more powerful alternative to **Skript** and other scripting plugins.